The Balme Library: Policies

 The library has library rules.
 Other policies are under review.

 Collection

 The collection of the library covers most of the courses on campus.
-The Library of Congress (LC) Classification Scheme is in use to classify and process books in the library.
+The Library of Congress Classification Scheme is in use to classify and process books in the library.
 Currently the total volume of books stands at about 20,000.

 School of Law Library

 The University of Ghana School of Law (UGSOL) Library is the largest and most resourced law library in Ghana.
 We are key players in the delivery of legal education at the UGSOL.
 The study of Law is essentially a Library-based subject and students spend a great deal of time in the Law Library.